GET TO KNOW

 Diet: Algae, Carrion, Snails, Seaweed

 Description: Purple carapace, sometimes olive green, olive brown, white and red, but other color variations usually occur in juveniles.
+Otherwise very similar to H. oregonensis in terms of size and carapace morphology.
 Pincers equal with purple spotted patterns.
-Males larger than Females.
-Legs tipped with yellow.
+Males larger than females.
+Legs dactyls tipped with yellow.
 Usually found under rocks.
 Feeds at night.

 Habitat: Tidepools and sometimes rock crevices.
 High to low intertidal.